 German student’s thoughts about World War II

-They believe that Germany was responsible for some of the war’s worst atrocities.
+Most German students feel their country’s actions during World War II were inexcusable.
+They believe Germany was responsible for some of the war’s worst atrocities.
 Some students even feel guilty about their country’s role in the conflict.

 While Patriotism is starting to creep back into the German vogue, Nationalism is not socially accepted in Germany since it is easily linked to the Nazi party.
-When making any jokes or making humorous statements connected to World War II, you need considerable caution or consider not bringing it up.
+When making jokes or humorous statements connected to World War II, you need considerable caution or consider not bringing it up.

 You know what?
 Just don’t mention the war.